 Mr. Hancock was a young gentleman of fortune, of more external accomplishments than real ability.
 He was polite in manners, easy in address, affable, civil and liberal.
 With these accomplishments, he was capricious sanguine and implacable; naturally generous, he was profuse in expense; he scattered largesse without discretion, and purchased favors by the waste of wealth, until he reached the ultimatum of his wishes, which centered in the focus of popular applause.

-The people of Boston noticed that John Hancock snubbed George Washington, and they weren’t happy about it.
-They were so indignant that Hancock finally realized his behavior was costing his popularity.
-He sent emissaries to Washington with his humble apologies and a question: What time would it be good for Washington to see him?
+The people of Boston noticed that John Hancock snubbed George Washington, and they didn’t like it one bit.
+Hancock finally realized his behavior hurt his popularity.
+So the next day he sent emissaries to Washington with his humble apologies and a question: What time would it be good for Washington to see him?

 Washington gracefully accepted Hancock’s explanation.

 […] Hancock demanded to see warrants authorizing the men to search his vessel.
 When they couldn’t produce them, the customs officials were asked to leave.
 If John Hancock was not being deliberately harassed by the British customs collectors before the Lydia incident, he almost certainly was on their radar following it. […]

 […] in 1789, George Washington opined – while touring New England – that the Dighton markings were left by American Indians.
 They were similar, he concluded, to […]